ruich95/SynQ/src/idris/readme.md

 -->

 <!-- idris
--- so that tye declaration of isIncr comes later mutual
+-- so that the type declaration of isIncr comes later mutual
 -->

+### Modelling the System

 ```idris